 - Graduate Research Enhancement and Travel Awards (G.R.E.A.T.)

-Administered by the Department of Civil Engineering and Applied Mechanics, the purpose of the G.R.E.A.T.
+Administered by the Department of Civil Engineering, the purpose of the G.R.E.A.T.
 Awards is to support graduate students in their research efforts by partially funding travel to scholarly meetings or conferences where the student is presenting a paper related to their research.

-- At the time of application and presentation, applicants must be registered as full-time graduate students (or additional session students, working full-time on their degree) in a Master's (MA.1, MA.2)or Doctoral (PhD.1-PhD.5) program in the Department of Civil Engineering and Applied Mechanics at McGill.
+- At the time of application and presentation, applicants must be registered as full-time graduate students (or additional session students, working full-time on their degree) in a Master's (MA.1, MA.2) or Doctoral (PhD.1-PhD.5) program in the Department of Civil Engineering at McGill.

 - At the time of taking up the award, applicants must have been accepted to present a paper or poster at a scholarly meeting or conference that falls within the specified time period of the competition.